-The day-to-day operational activities of the Partnership are managed by Northland Waste Limited as general partner.
-The main activity of the Partnership is to provide waste disposal facilities in Whangārei District.
+The day-to-day operational activities of the Partnership are managed by Quay Contracting Limited, a subsidiary of Northland Waste Limited.
+The main activity of the Partnership is to provide waste disposal facilities in the Whangarei District.

 The scope of activities of the Limited Partnership is to: